 To submit materials:

 You must submit an application for admission to Fordham University in order to upload your pre-screening materials.
-This will include a photo/resume and a self-tapes.
+This will include a photo/resume and two self-tapes (personal story and monologue).
 Once you have applied, you will receive credentials to log into the Online Applicant Portal after the Office of Admission has acknowledged receipt of your admission application via email.
 Once you receive your credentials, please log into the Online Applicant Portal, find the section called Portfolio or Materials.
 This is where you will upload your pre-screening materials.

-The audition will be with May Adrales, Director of the Theatre Program and Co-Head of the Performance Concentration and Matthew Maguire, Co-Head of the Performance Concentration.
+The audition will be with May Adrales, Director of the Theatre Program and Head of the Performance Concentration and other panelists, usually faculty, from the program.